 The Company has access to the entire project area and works closely with local officials and residents.
 The Company has employed roughly 70 people in its exploration program who live local to the Ixtaca deposit.
 For example, local employees have made up virtually all the drilling staff and have been trained on the job to operate the Company's wholly owned drills.
 The Company has implemented a comprehensive science based and objective community relations and education program for employees and all local stakeholders to transparently explain the exploration and development program underway as well as the potential impacts and benefits of any possible future mining operation at Ixtaca.
 The Company regards the local inhabitants to be major stakeholders in the Ixtaca deposit's future along with the Company's shareholders.
 Every effort is being made to create an open and clear dialogue with our stakeholders to ensure that any possible development scenarios that could evolve from the anticipated PFS are properly understood and communicated throughout the course of the Company's exploration and development program.
-To better explain the impacts of a mining operation at Ixtaca the Company has conducted numerous tours for local residents to third party operated mines in Mexico so that interested individuals can witness the realities of mining personally.
-Company invites all interested parties to visit www.almadenminerals.com to find out more about our community development, education and outreach programs.
+To better explain the impacts of a mining operation at lxtaca the Company has conducted numerous tours for local residents to third party operated mines in Mexico so that interested individuals can form their own opinions about mining from direct observation.
+The Company invites all interested parties to visit www.almadenminerals.com to review its recently published 2014 Corporate Social Responsibility Report to find out more about its community development, education and outreach programs.